-- Plan your car-trips in advance so that you can avoid traffic congestions and choose the most effective route.
+- Plan your car trips so that you can avoid traffic congestions and choose the most effective route.

-- Make sure that you service your car as per the manufacturer’s recommendation so that it remains energy efficient.
-Proper alignment and balance of the car components along with the use of the right oils that are low-friction in nature will enhance the overall efficiency of the vehicle.
+- Make sure that you service your car as per the manufacturer’s recommendation to remain energy efficient.
+Proper alignment and balance of the car components, along with the use of the right oils that are low-friction in nature, will enhance the overall efficiency of the vehicle.

-- Statistics reveal that 25 percent of all car trips are less than 2 kilometre in length and around 50 percent are less than five kilometres.
-It is best that you use alternate means of transport like walking, cycling, public transport or car-pooling whenever possible.
-Using such means will not only help the environment but a physical activity like cycling will help you to stay fit.
+- Statistics reveal that 25 percent of all car trips are less than 2 kilometers in length, and around 50 percent are less than five kilometers.
+You should use alternate means of transport like walking, cycling, public transport or car-pooling whenever possible.
+Using such standards will not only help the environment, but a physical activity like cycling will help you to stay fit.

 So search out the nearest eco-driving training centre near you and enlist for the next course to take your driving skills to the green level.